Newport Tower (Rhode Island): 1948 excavation

 Godfrey initially dismissed the Chesterton Mill theory, claiming that "on the other hand, there is very little probability that Benedict built his Tower as a mill... the tower mill form, as contrasted to the smock, post and composite forms, was not common in England until the beginning of the 18th century."
 Godfrey posited the hypothesis that "the tower was built as a comfortable retreat and lookout for a very rich and very autocratic old man."
 However, he later retreated from this position, noting in 1954 that "Rex Wailes, noted English expert on windmills... has supported the contention that both structures were built as mills."
 It has since been shown that tower mills were known in England from the late 13th century and that they became increasingly common from the late 16th century onwards.
-Subsequent research has determined that Chesterton was, in fact, built as a windmill in 1632–33, as the original building accounts have been traced since Wailes' death in 1986, including payments for sailcloths.
+Subsequent research has determined that Chesterton was, in fact, built as a windmill in 1632–33, as the original building accounts have been traced since Wailes's death in 1986, including payments for sailcloths.

 There are also several surviving 17th-century unarched stone tower mills in North America, which are similar in appearance to European examples of the same period (e.g., Moulin de Grondines, Quebec (1674) and Moulin de Vincelotte, Quebec (1690)).

 1993 carbon-14 dating

-In 1993, radiocarbon dating tests of the tower's mortar were undertaken by a team of researchers from Denmark and Finland.
-The results suggest a probable date of production of the mortar between 1635 and 1698.
+In 1993, a team of researchers from Denmark and Finland conducted radiocarbon dating tests of the tower's mortar.
+The results suggest that the mortar was made between 1635 and 1698.
 The tested mortar may date from the tower's initial construction or from repointing, which may have been performed long after initial construction.
-The researchers drilled "deep so as to get past any recent mortar that might have been applied during tuck pointing."
-In a 2003 report on this and related work, Hale, et al. put the date of the mortar, and thus the tower, at about 1680.
+The researchers drilled "deep so as to get past any recent mortar that might have been applied during tuck pointing."In a 2003 report on this and related work, Hale and others put the date of the mortar at about 1680.